olvap80/InstantRTOS/README.md

 bool Scheduler::HasNextTicks(Ticks* writeTo) const;
 ```
 and then (dependong on your needs) put your device into Deep Sleep or Light Sleep until that time is reached.
+Once next schedule time is known, one can apply own unique efficient stratedy for power saving, depending on wait time needed.

 Design note: it would be irrational to embed all the possible Deep Sleep or Light Sleep strategies into the RTOS
-(and other RTOS'es also do not)).
-Use Scheduler::HasNextTicks to make your own decision.
+(and other RTOS'es also do not)), so it is possible to use Scheduler::HasNextTicks to make your own decision.

 # Features implemented so far
 ## General utility headers

 - [InstantDelegate.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h) - Fast deterministic delegates for invoking callbacks, suitable for real time operation (no heap allocation at all)

 - [InstantCoroutine.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h) - Simple minimalistic coroutines suitable for all various platforms (like Arduino!) for the case when native C++ coroutines are too heavyweight (or when co_yield and stuff does not work)).
+Works starting from C++11 (so this can be considered as a nice coroutine inplementation for Arduino, as Arduino uses C++11 by default))

 ## Timing, intervals and scheduling